Should you trust a third party for bitcoin security?

 The answer to these security challenges is simple — don’t trust third parties.
 Instead, practice self-reliance and take custody of your bitcoin, beginning with your own private keys.
 Learn more about private key management in the below article.

 At Casa, we make it easy for you to hold your private keys safely.
 With our multisig vaults, you can protect your bitcoin with multiple keys to protect your money from single points of failure.
 The kicker?
 You don’t even have to trust us.

 Casa is a non-custodial security provider.
 We’ve understood from the very beginning that if we were custodial, we’d be a single point of failure and susceptible to pressure from outside forces.
 So, we don’t have control of your bitcoin.
 Instead, we help you add layers of security around your keys and provide some redundancy for recovery if needed.

 With Casa Standard, for instance, your bitcoin is shielded with three keys: your hardware key on a physical device you control, a mobile key encrypted on your phone’s secure enclave, and the Casa Recovery Key, which we store for you.
 The Recovery Key is the only key we control, which isn’t enough to spend bitcoin a multisig vault.
 If one of your keys was ever lost or stolen, we can help you recover your bitcoin with the other two keys.

 We’ve also made it so you can recover your funds without ever contacting us.
 Our Sovereign Recovery process allows you to use open-source tools to recover your bitcoin independently.

 Security is about minimizing risks, even trust.
 By reducing your reliance on trusted third parties, you can use bitcoin to its full potential — as money no one can take from you with keys only you control.

-Interested in trying Casa Gold?
+Interested in trying Casa Standard?
 It’s the best introduction to self-custody and protects your bitcoin from accidents, hackers, and more.
-Get a 30-day free trial here.
+Get started here.